 Village Hotel Katong by Far East Hospitality (Address: 25 Marine Parade Rd, Singapore 449536 / Phone: +65 6344 2200), a 4-star hotel with room rates from $88/night.
 (Check rates and reviews on Agoda.com or Booking.com).

-Singapore travel blog: Singapore travel experiences — Points of interest, best places to visi, and top things to do in Singapore.
+Singapore travel blog: Singapore travel experiences — Points of interest, best places to visi, what to do and top things to do in Singapore.

 Top amusement parks in Singapore